are the products of human creativity

 spirituality, the imagination, and dreams.

-is the use of signs that stand in for and
+that stand in for and

 take the place of something else.